(Back to Illinois Haunted Index, Paranormal Chicago > Enjoy a Haunted Mansion)

 The result was a lovely upscale, white table cloth, eating establishment, very popular with the living, who were looking for a place for upscale dining or social drinking experience, with an old world, European, artisan feeling.

 When Raudell Perez died, the building was eventually sold to The Adobo Grill in 2000, another upscale restaurant with a bar, which specializes in Mexican food.
-They remodeled and renovated the space, changing wall colors, giving it a more modern/ethic Mexican feel, adding Mexican art, and adornment, pleasing to its customers.
+They remodeled and renovated the space, changing wall colors, giving it a more modern/ethnic Mexican feel, adding Mexican art, and adornment, pleasing to its customers.
 They seem to follow in the footsteps of That Steak Joynt, offering great food and a pleasing, yet very different decorum and style.

 HISTORY OF MANIFESTATIONS